Ho Chi Minh Trail by Gravel Bike

 Day 5: Huong Khe

-We continue our ride toward the south.
-The journey winds through lush jungle and beautiful villages nestled under the Truong Son mountain range.
-During the ride, take your time to admire the stunning scenery and the intricate karst formations.
-After a long day of pedaling, arrive in the remote town of Huong Khe.
+During the ride, we take our time to admire the stunning scenery and the intricate karst formations.
+After a long day of pedaling, we arrive in the remote town of Huong Khe.
 Located in the Nghe An province, this small town is a quiet place to rest up for another busy day of riding.

 Day 6: Phong Nha